CloudLabs-Samples/EduLabs/Hashicorp/Azure/Module 4: Change Infrastructure.md

 ## Summary

-In this module, you learnt how to:
+In this module, you have covered the following:

    - Create a new resource
    - Modify an existing resources
    - Apply changes to the infrastructure and review it